-Canon 40D versus Panasonic GH1
+Canon 40D vs Panasonic GH1

-The Canon EOS 40D and the Panasonic Lumix DMC-GH1 are two enthusiast cameras that were revealed to the public, respectively, in August 2007 and March 2009.
+The Canon EOS 40D and the Panasonic Lumix DMC-GH1 are two enthusiast cameras that were announced, respectively, in August 2007 and March 2009.
 The 40D is a DSLR, while the GH1 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (40D) and a Four Thirds (GH1) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Panasonic provides 12 MP.
+The Canon has a resolution of 10.1 megapixels, whereas the Panasonic provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH1 is notably smaller (29 percent) than the Canon 40D.
 Moreover, the GH1 is substantially lighter (53 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the GH1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (40D) and the Micro Four Thirds Lens Catalog (GH1).
 Mirrorless cameras, such as the GH1, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.